Statistic Centralia Washington National

 Overview of Centralia Demographics

-The population in Centralia is 17,473, while the population density is 2,293 people per square mile, contrasting with the national average of 91.
-The median age stands at 38.2, with 47% of individuals aged 15 or older being married and 46% having children under 18.
-In terms of household income equality in Centralia, 32% of households report a median income below $25,000, while 5% report an income exceeding $150,000.
-The Centralia demographics data can provide invaluable insight into the composition, dynamics and needs of urban and rural areas, enabling planners, developers and policymakers to strategize effectively for the promotion of prosperity, equity and well-being for all residents in the area.
+The population of Centralia is 18,008, with a population density of 2,396 people per square mile, diverging from the national average of 91.
+The median age is 38.2 and 47% of individuals aged 15 or older are married, while 46% have children under 18.
+As far as income equality in Centralia goes, 32% of households have a median income below $25,000, whereas 5% report an income exceeding $150,000.
+The Centralia demographics data can provide indispensable insights into the composition, dynamics and needs of cities, towns or even villages, empowering planners, developers and policymakers to devise strategies that foster prosperity, equity and well-being for all residents.

 Centralia Racial Demographics & Ethnicity